 - toasted sesame oil, to drizzle on top

-- FOR MEATBALLS:
+FOR THE MEATBALLS:

 - Cover and place mixture in refrigerator for at least 30 minutes.

-- FOR SOUP:
+FOR THE SOUP:

 - In a large pot, bring broth to a simmer over medium heat.
+Reduce heat to low.

-- Reduce heat to low.
-Form meatballs into balls (about golf ball size) by hand and drop them into hot broth.
+- Form meatballs into balls (about golf ball size) by hand and drop them into the hot broth.

-- Optional: sprinkle with cilantro and add garlic chili sauce to taste.
+optional: top with cilantro and add garlic chili sauce to taste.